All Episodes

 The human mind cannot conceive that amount of money.

-And yet, with the introduction of every new budget figure, there are cuts.
+And yet, with the introduction of every new budget figure, there are cuts, draconian cuts.

-Uh by the way, we're adding a school dinner program simple.
+By the way, we're adding a school dinner program simply.

 Where's that?